zenml-io/zenml/examples/spark_distributed_programming/README.md

     --uri=$ECR_URI
 ```

-We also need to register a **image builder** which will be used to build the
+We also need to register an **image builder** which will be used to build the
-docker image for the Spark driver and executor pods.
+Docker image for the Spark driver and executor pods.
 For this example, we
-will use the `docker` image builder.
+will use the `local` image builder.

 ```bash
 # Register the image builder